Uzana II of Pinya: Reign

 It is not clear if Uzana's status changed when Narathu became king in 1359.
 But Uzana's turn came five years later.
 In May 1364, the raiders from the northern Shan state of Mong Mao (Maw) sacked Pinya, and took away Narathu, along with the loot.
 The next month, the court elected Uzana as king.
 The new king, now Uzana II, took his sister-in-law Saw Omma, who had been the chief queen consort of Kyawswa II and Narathu, as his chief queen.
 He was also married to Saw Sala of Sagaing.

 Uzana II was merely a nominal king.
 He had little authority even in the core capital region.
 The Maw Shan raids had left the entire Central Burma, including Pinya's neighboring Sagaing Kingdom, in tatters.
 Like at Pinya, a new ruler, Thado Minbya, came to power at Sagaing.
 As both Pinya and Sagaing were branches of the Myinsaing dynasty, Uzana II and Thado Minbya were related: Thado Minbya was Uzana II's half-cousin, once removed.
 Unlike Uzana II, Thado Minbya proved to be an able leader, and quickly consolidated his power at Sagaing.
 He saw an opportunity to consolidate Central Burma, which had been split since 1315.
-In September 1364, Thado Minbya and his army crossed the Irrawaddy, and seized Pinya, apparently without a fight.
+In September 1364, Thado Minbya and his army crossed the Irrawaddy River, and seized Pinya, apparently without a fight.
 The new king ordered the execution of Uzana.

-Chronicle reporting differences
+Historiography

 The various royal chronicles do not agree on his birth, death, and reign dates.